 As with most products or services, SEO work that is carried out on a strict budget is often seen as second-rate SEO work.
 When taking that first look at SEO services or attempting a foray into the field, many business owners will quickly feel as if they have no other options but to increase their budget or struggle with a dismissible website.
 While a marketing budget may seem like a luxury for companies that are being forced to make difficult financial decisions day after day, there are a number of SEO tips and tricks that can be used to improve the SEO of one’s website while staying within a tight budget, even if you’re a fledgling startup.

 There always seems to be some new tip or trick that is the new pinnacle of SEO, but this process should always begin with a thorough review of one’s on-site, off-site real-world marketing campaign.
 Many times, a business will begin the process of revitalizing their online presence only to find out that they were mistaken about what is actually working and what can be replaced.
-Before spending any money or time on SEO, it is important for the company to understand exactly where and what they have done correctly in their past and what needs to be fixed before moving forward.
+Before spending any money or time on an SEO service, it is important for the company to understand exactly where and what they have done correctly in their past and what needs to be fixed before moving forward.

 This is going to be most important when a business owner is looking at creating a new budget and how efficient their current practices are.
 Many will find that they are throwing money at a solution for a problem that never existed in the first place.
 Examples of this include everything from posting dead links due to a change in servers to discovering that clients are following outdated social media accounts after developing a new one.
 It is these simple issues that could be the culprit of much bigger problems.